skaggerik/ha-alarmo-sia-bridge/README.md

 ### Offline Sensor Monitoring
 By default, the bridge does not track offline sensors. **For offline detection to work, you must manually add the entities you want to monitor** in the Options menu under the *Offline Sensors* field.

+### Tamper Monitoring
+You can map specific binary sensors as Tamper devices (such as the cover switch on your external siren or panel box).
+When the sensor turns `on` (open), the bridge immediately sends a `TA` (Tamper Alarm) event.
+When it turns `off` (closed), it sends a `TR` (Tamper Restored) event.

-### AC Power Monitoring (Binary vs. Numeric)
+### AC Power Monitoring (Binary, Numeric & NUT UPS Strings)
-You can monitor your home's main power using either a Binary Sensor (on/off) or a Numeric Sensor (voltage/percentage).
+You can monitor your home's main power using three different methods, depending on your hardware:
 * **Numeric Sensor:** Select your sensor and set the `ac_threshold` (e.g., `210` for voltage, or `10` for battery percentage).
 If the sensor drops *below* this value, it triggers an AC Trouble alarm.
 * **Binary Sensor:** The integration uses the sensor's assigned `device_class` to determine what state constitutes an alarm:
   * If the device class is **`problem`** or **`battery`**: The state **`on`** means trouble (power lost).
   * For **all other device classes** (e.g., `power`, `plug`, or no class): The state **`off`** means trouble (power lost).
+* **String Sensor (NUT UPS):** If you are using the Network UPS Tools (NUT) integration, your UPS status is usually reported as a text string (e.g., "OB DISCHRG" or "OL CHRG").
+Select your UPS status entity under the `ac_string_sensor` field.
+The integration elegantly parses the raw text:
+  * If the text contains **`OB`** (On Battery), the integration interprets this as power lost and triggers an `AT` (AC Trouble) event.
+  * If the text contains **`OL`** (On Line), it interprets this as power restored and triggers an `AR` (AC Restored) event.

 ---

+## 📡 Diagnostics & Connection Health

+To ensure your system is properly communicating with the CMS, the integration exposes three live entities to your dashboard:

+1. **Connection Status (The "All-Is-Okay" Sensor):** A `binary_sensor` utilizing the `problem` device class.
+If the last transmission to the CMS received a successful `[ACK]`, the sensor shows as **OK** (Off).
+If a transmission times out, receives a `[NAK]`, or fails entirely, the sensor immediately switches to **Problem** (On). *You can use this sensor to trigger push notifications to your phone if your house loses its connection to the monitoring station!*
+2. **SIA History:** A sensor that displays the unencrypted payload of your last transmission, the exact reply received from the CMS, and the routing status.
+Its attributes contain a rolling log of your last 50 events.
+3. **Last Sequence:** A counter showing the exact sequence number appended to the last successful packet.

+---

 ## 🔄 Primary & Backup Failover Logic

-Version 1.1.0 introduces true commercial hardware routing.
+Version 1.1.1 utilizes true commercial hardware routing.
 You can optionally configure a **Secondary CMS** (including different IP, Port, and Protocol) in the Options menu.

 Here is exactly how the bridge handles routing: